usgs/shakemap/doc_source/manual4_0/ug_products.rst

 and serve as maps of record and for other purposes, as described below.
 Static maps
-can be accessed and selected using tabs along the top of the USGS earthquake event page, as shown in the example in :num:`Figure #napa-event-page`.
+can be accessed and selected using tabs along the top of the USGS earthquake event page, as shown in the example in :num:`Figure #napa-event-page-4`.

-.. _napa-event-page:
+.. _napa-event-page-4:

 .. figure:: _static/Napa_Event_Page.png
    :width: 650px